October 7, 2024

 What Are Your Options for Credit Card Debt Forgiveness?

 When you’re dealing with credit card debt and a disability, you have several paths to consider.
 Hardship programs are available for folks facing tough times.
 These programs might lower your interest rates or waive certain fees.
-If you’re really struggling, debt settlement could be an option.
+Credit card debt management plans are another option.
+And if you’re really struggling, debt settlement could be an option.
 It’s where you or a debt settlement company or law firm negotiates with your creditors to pay less than what you owe.
 Credit counseling is another route, providing guidance on budgeting and debt management.
 For those with federal student loans, specific forgiveness programs are tied to disability status.

 What Types of Debt Are Eligible for Forgiveness?